Giant swans greet visitors at the entrance to Woodland Park Zoo's new WildLanterns winter light show. Credit: JiaYing Grygiel

 The bottom line

-As my boys and I sipped hot chocolate by the fire pit, admiring the amazing lanterns, it felt positively freaking festive.
-It’s going to be hard to top WildLanterns this holiday season.
+As my boys and I sipped hot chocolate by the fire pit, admiring the amazing lanterns, it felt positively festive.
+Put WildLanterns in your holiday-season plans.

 If you go...